Labor Market Intelligence

 Both the Coastal Bend region and the Corpus Christi Metropolitan Statistical Area (MSA) displayed growth in diverse industries, weekly wages, and year-over-year employment statistics.

-In the Corpus Christi MSA, the Mining, Logging, and Construction sector led year-over-year growth with a 4.9% increase from 2023 to 2024, followed closely by the Financial Activities sector, which grew by 4.3% during the same period.
+In the Corpus Christi MSA, the Financial Activities sector led year-over-year growth with a 4.3% increase from 2023 to 2024, followed closely by the Other Services sector, which grew by 3.1% during the same period.

 Local Resources